anton-malakhov/scipy_proceedings/papers/anton_malakhov/composability.rst

 ..
 [WTichy]  Walter Tichy, "The Multicore Transformation", Ubiquity, Volume 2014 Issue May, May 2014.
 DOI: 10.1145/2618393.
              http://ubiquity.acm.org/article.cfm?id=2618393

-In particular, Python's infamous global interpreter lock [GIL]_ makes it challenging to scale an interpreter-dependent code using multiple threads, effectively serializing them.
+In particular, the infamous Python's global interpreter lock [GIL]_ effectively serializes multiple threads and, therefore, makes it challenging to scale an interpreter-dependent code with threads.
-Thus, the practice of using multiple isolated processes is popular and widely utilized in Python since it avoids the issues with the GIL, but it is prone to inefficiency due to memory-related overhead.
+As a result, developers turn their attention to multiple isolated processes that let them avoid GIL issues at a price of memory-related overhead.

 However, when it comes to numeric computations with libraries like Numpy, most of the time is spent in C extensions with no access to Python data structures.
 The GIL can be released during such computations, which enables better scaling of compute-intensive applications.